cyber-dojo/cyber-dojo/dev/README.md

-To build your own cyber-dojo server from scratch, first ensure docker is installed then:
+# Building your own cyber-dojo server from source

+To get all the source:

 ```
 mkdir cyber-dojo
 cd cyber-dojo
 git clone https://github.com/cyber-dojo/home.git
 ./home/dev/git-clone-all.sh
-./home/dev/build-all.sh
-./commander/cyber-dojo up
 ```

-- This will create the following directory structure off your current working directly.
+- This will create the following directory structure:
-- Each directory holds a git repo.
-- Each git repo has its issues list on github.

 ```
 cyber-dojo/collector